 - The contrast range during partial phases is large and will push your camera sensor to its limit.

-- The Moon can be as much as 19 stops dimmer during totality than when full, meaning long shutter times.
+- The Moon can dim as much as 19 stops from the start of the eclipse to the middle of totality.
+That means long shutter times.

 - The motion of the Moon begs for tracking due to the long exposures needed during totality.